 But, should you mix the sexes?

-From personal experience of looking after Lola the female Frenchie, her and Claude the male play together extremely well.
+From personal experience of looking after a female Frenchie, her and Claude the male play together extremely well.
 The only issue we do have is her puppy-like over exuberance which can tire Claude out.

 As long as both have been spayed and neutered, there’s no reason to not mix the two together.